geraldOslo/RootResolverAI/README.md

 Mai 31 2024 - the repository will be updated with new code in the next few days

 ## Background
-Periapical radiographs obtained and scored in the project <to come> are used to train different machine learning models on PAI scoring.
-See repository EndodonticMeasurements [1] for details on the data aquisition.
+Periapical radiographs obtained and scored in the project Outcome of endodontic treatment at the Department of Endodontics, UiO[1] are used to train different machine learning models on PAI scoring.
+See repository EndodonticMeasurements [2] for details on the data aquisition.

 ## Data